AllenJue/Chess-llm-puzzles/chess_game_engine/README.md

 - `--time`: Time limit for Stockfish moves in seconds (default: 1.0)
 - `--skill`: Stockfish skill level 0-20 (default: 5, where 20 is maximum strength)
 - `--self-consistency`: Use self-consistency approach instead of single model
+- `--random-opponent`: Use random legal moves instead of Stockfish
 - `--model-color`: Color for the model (white/black, default: white)
 - `--save-json`: Save game result as JSON file
 - `--save-pgn`: Save game as PGN file